pingcap/docs/develop/dev-guide-proxysql-integration.md

 ### Option 2: Integrate TiDB (self-hosted) with ProxySQL

-For this integration, you will set up an environment using Docker images of [TiDB](https://hub.docker.com/r/pingcap/tidb) and [ProxySQL](https://hub.docker.com/r/proxysql/proxysql).
+For this integration, you will set up an environment using container images of [TiDB](https://hub.docker.com/r/pingcap/tidb) and [ProxySQL](https://hub.docker.com/r/proxysql/proxysql).
 You are encouraged to try [other ways of installing TiDB (self-hosted)](https://docs.pingcap.com/tidb/stable/quick-start-with-tidb) in your own interest.

 The following steps will set up ProxySQL and TiDB on ports `6033` and `4000` respectively, so make sure these ports are available.